Akalu/private-clouds/remote-connectivity/README.md

 6) Directly connect to container via ssh.

 Note, it is not a good idea to make root available via ssh.
 It would be better to add a new user and disable root ssh.
 We investigate exactly this case and due to this added a new user (webssh).
-Open sshd_config file and set line ```PermitRootLogin no```, using the followig command
+Open sshd_config file and set line ```PermitRootLogin no```, using the followig command to open file for editing
 ```
 nano /etc/ssh/sshd_config
 ```

-Use the SSH tool to connect to the image (works both on Windows and Linux host machines; for Windows have to install OpenSSH):
+Use the SSH tool to connect to the image (works both on Windows and Linux host machines; for Windows have to install OpenSSH).
+For example, if you are using Windows machine for your experiments to run docker containers, the command can be like so:
 ```
 ssh -p 14403 webssh@localhost
 ```